MosquitoCoil/e-commerce-website/README.md

 </p>

 An end-to-end full-stack **E-Commerce Website** built with **Flask (Python), MySQL, and modern frontend tools**.
-It allows users to browse products, manage carts, and securely checkout, while admins can manage inventory and orders.
+It allows users to browse products, manage carts, and checkout, while admins can manage products and orders.

 ---